parcel-bundler/website/src/languages/html.md

 **Note**: `.htmlnanorc.js`, `.htmlnanorc.mjs`, `.htmlnanorc.cjs`, `htmlnano.config.js`, `htmlnano.config.mjs`, and `htmlnano.config.cjs` are also supported for JavaScript-based configuration, but should be avoided when possible because it reduces the effectiveness of Parcel's caching.
 Use a JSON based configuration format instead.

 {% endwarning %}

+{% note %}

+Previous versions of Parcel used htmlnano as the default HTML minifier.
+To continue using htmlnano instead of Parcel's builtin HTML minifier, you can use the `@parcel/optimizer-htmlnano` plugin in your `.parcelrc`.
+See [Plugins](/features/plugins/) for more information.

+{% endnote %}